stolostron/server-foundation-agent-playbook/task-templates/quality/tiny-refactor.md

 ---
-name: Tiny Refactor
 description: Refactor the code of the specified repo.
-example: "egent: tiny refactor the import-controller"
+example: "egent_start: tiny refactor the import-controller"
 parameters:
   repo_name:
     description: Name of the repo to refactor